mapping the future of mental health

 In a survey of nearly 500 families and pediatricians in the area, Dayton Children’s 2017 Community Health Needs Assessment revealed mental health to be a top concern for the second survey in a row.
 While the hospital took several monumental steps after the previous assessment, it was clear more needed to be done.

-“The services available to children in crisis are fragmented, duplicative and confusing for parents and professionals,” agrees Gregory Ramey, PhD, executive director of the Center for Pediatric Mental Health Resources.
+“The services available to children in crisis are fragmented, duplicative and confusing for parents and professionals,” agrees Mary Beth Dewitt, PhD, psychology program manager.
 “With the closing last year of inpatient pediatric psychiatry services provided at Upper Valley Medical Center, our community has limited mental health services for children needing inpatient crisis stabilization.”

 Dayton Children’s took a bold and innovative first step in 2012 to deal with this crisis and established the Mental Health Resource Connection program.
 This service serves as the gateway from the primary care physician to the appropriate mental health service in our community.
 What makes it so unique is the speed at which this connection happens and the personal connection that ensures each child gets to the right person at the right organization.

 Here’s how it works: pediatricians and family medicine doctors make a referral to a trained social worker at Dayton Children’s.
 Within one day, that social worker calls the family and does an assessment over the phone.
 The social worker learns the specific issues and concerns that the family is dealing with and then, with in-depth knowledge of the agencies in the Dayton area, is able to connect the family to not only the right organization, but even the right person inside that organization.